 - Memory loss

 Types of Traumatic Brain Injuries

 The term traumatic brain injury covers multiple different types of brain injuries.
 These include:

 - Concussion.
 When a blow to the head causes the brain to shake or move violently enough in the head, it leads to a concussion.
 A concussion is also known as mild traumatic brain injury (mTBI).

 - Coup-Contrecoup brain injury.
-This type of TBI is more serious than a concussion and is the result of a more violent impact to the head.
-A coup-contrecoup injury is the result of a brain being impacted so violently that is slams into the opposite side of the skull.
+This type of TBI is more serious than a concussion and is the result of a more violent impact on the head.
+A coup-contrecoup injury is the result of a brain being impacted so violently that it slams into the opposite side of the skull.